norma13115/aisd-jse-on-the-job-11324/README.md

 ## 2. **Test your environment**
 In this step, we will ensure that your Node.js environment is correctly set up and able to execute JavaScript files.

-  - [ ] Write this initial code in the index.js file.
+  - [ ] Add the following initial code to the index.js file.

 ```javascript
 console.log('hello world');